hknd23/DeepLearningCausal/README.md

 ```

 #### Plotting Treatment Effects From Deep Neural PATT-C Estimator
-The estimated PATT from the PATT_C model using deep neural networks can be illustrated by using ggplot2:
+The distribution of the PATT obtained from the PATT-C models that is estimated via deep neural networks can be visualized by using The estimated PATT from the PATT_C model using deep neural networks can be illustrated by using `plot()`:
 ![](tutorial_files/figure-gfm/pattcnnv-1.png)<!-- -->

+Users can employ the `marginal_plot` function to plot the marginal effect of the treatment variable (in our example, *strong leader*) on the outcome measure (e.g. *support war*) from the PATT-C model that is estimated by using deep neural networks, which is available **here**.The `hte_plot` function enables users to extract and illustrate heterogeneous treatment effects associated with the PATT obtained from the PATT-C model that is estimated by using deep neural networks.
+Using the said function, the heterogeneous treatment effects for three subgroups obtained from the PATT-C model estimated via deep neural networks is available **here**.

 #### Tutorial for Deep Neural PATT-C Estimator

-The tutorial for `PATTC_deepneural` is [here](/tutorial.md#deep-neural-patt-c).
+The tutorial for `pattc_deepneural` for the PATT-C model estimated using deep neural networks is available [here](/tutorial.md#deep-neural-patt-c).

 ### References
 Künzel, S. R., J.S.
 Sekhon, P.J.
 Bickel, and B. Yu, B. 2019.
 “Metalearners for estimating heterogeneous treatment effects using machine  learning.”
 Proceedings of the National Academy of Science, 116, 4156–4165.
 DOI: https://doi.org/10.1073/pnas.1804597116